sabrinasayed99/Ph4_NBA_Player_Performance/README.md

 # Data Analysis:

-Through data exploration, I learned that there was a major hit in Brunson's performance betweent the first 3 seasons and the last 3 seasons of his career related to his performance.
+Through data exploration, I learned that there was a major shift in Brunson's performance between the first 3 seasons and the last 3 seasons of his career related to his performance.
 This can be seen through the distribution plots below:

 ![Distribution_of_Points_Per_Game_by_Season](https://github.com/user-attachments/assets/5570e9a8-3c44-4d2a-8886-bb1eb3010eab)
 ![Minutes_Played_Per_Game_by_Season](https://github.com/user-attachments/assets/7bc20405-6b61-4c14-a807-41fd643ccf84)
 ![Plus_Minus_Per_Game_by_Season](https://github.com/user-attachments/assets/a68267e5-4b2d-4360-910e-f2033025ffb3)

 We can see his performance improves significantly and his impact on the team also improves.
-This could be attributed to his switch to the Knicks in 2022.
+This can most likely be attributed to his switch to the Knicks in 2022.
 The change in his teammates and environment could be a big factor in how his performance enhanced.

 # Results:
 The best model was a RandomForest Classifier which produced an accuracy of 40%